 All of our operations and assets are in Western Canada and are subject to Canadian human rights and labour laws that protect the rights of workers.
 In setting our policy on human rights, discrimination and harassment, we are informed by and support the principles of the Universal Declaration of Human Rights.
 We value diversity, inclusion and respect in every aspect of our business and every level of our organization.
 We are committed to providing equal opportunity, without discrimination, in all aspects of employment and our business.
 We do not discriminate on the basis of gender, national or ethnic origin, colour, age, religion, disability, sexual orientation, marital status or any other characteristic protected by law.
 Abusive, discriminatory, harassing or offensive conduct is unacceptable, whether verbal, physical or visual.
-Employees are encouraged to speak out if a co-worker's conduct makes them uncomfortable, and to report harassment when it occurs pursuant to our whistleblower policy.
+Employees are encouraged to speak out if a co-worker's conduct makes them uncomfortable, and to report harassment when it occurs pursuant to our Workplace Violence and Harassment Policy and our Whistleblower Policy.